williamyeny/williamyeny.github.io/_posts/2025-06-11-dragon-fruit.md

 ![white dragon fruit](/assets/white-dragon-fruit.jpg){:.w75}

 I don't like this variety of dragon fruit, either.
-The taste is mild and barely sweet, and overall mid at best.
+The taste is very mild, and sweet in the way LaCroix is flavorful.
+Just... mid.

 Luckily, there's a far superior variety that most people don't even know about -- the yellow dragon fruit!

 ![yellow dragon fruit](/assets/yellow-dragon-fruit.jpg){:.w75}

 The flesh consistently has this pure sweetness, like the nectar from the honeysuckles I used to pick during elementary school recess.
 And the seeds!
 Bulbous, encased in a thin layer of jelly, and an absolute delight to crunch with the molars.
-I'm not finished eating a yellow dragon fruit until I'm scraping the inside of the skin like a prisoner digging an escape tunnel.
+I'll devour it all.
+I'm not finished eating until I'm scraping the inside of the skin like a prisoner digging an escape tunnel.

 When I try to convert someone to yellow dragon fruit, I like to throw in a couple dragon fruit facts to frame myself as an authority figure.